hawarren/100-days-of-code/r1-log.md

 ### R1D6
 6/3/18
 More messing around with the multiselectlist.
 At this point, I need to read more documentation so that I understand what works and why.
 Because I've gotten as far as my limited understanding will take me.

+### R1D7
+6/4/18
+Figured out part of the issue, the library relies on an older version of jQuery  (3.3.1) and bootstrap (3.3.7) When I switched the libraries in the standalone dropdownlist, it stopped working. so that means I need to match the libraries at the very least before I port it over.
+It's been a real learning experience.
+I've spent countless hours on this, but I'm not tired or discouraged.
+Annoyed that I'm still on this, but I'm very determined nonetheless.